SPIN-web/SPIN2026/_pages/call.md

 Topics of interest include, but are not limited to:

-- Insightful surveys or historical accounts on topics of relevance to the symposium, for the special anniversary track (see below)
 - Formal verification techniques for automated analysis of (concurrent) software/hardware, including:
     - Model checking
     - Deductive verification